mgajek-cern/architecture-docs/README.md

 #### Deployment strategies

-TODO(mgajek-cern): Currently when running the k8s-tutorial we could not find any database tables being created.
-The alembic does not do any auto migrations in the kubernetes based setups.
-Lets check wether we need to do any manual migrations with alembic first using kubectl exect -it <rucio-server container in pod (note a side car container does also exist)>

 **Deployment strategies** such as **Blue-Green** use staging as the inactive environment to validate functionality, integration, performance, security, and release readiness before switching traffic. **Canary Releases** leverage QA/staging to ensure builds pass all required validations—including security scans—before gradual rollout to production. **GitOps** manages all environments from version-controlled definitions, enabling controlled rolling updates with automated rollback on failure, including security policy enforcement.

 #### Development environment – Single Node (docker-compose)